Cool off with some traditional Taiwanese desserts at Meet Fresh in Bellevue

 So when the opportunity came to visit Meet Fresh, I jumped and grabbed my cousin (also a fan of Taiwan-style shaved ice) to come with.

-This location of Taiwan-based dessert chain Meet Fresh, in Lake Hills Village in Bellevue, was opened late last year by Elaine Song, owner of dumpling joint Jiaozi! in the Chinatown-International District, which closed last year when its lease expired.
+This location of Taiwan-based dessert chain Meet Fresh, in Lake Hills Village in Bellevue, was opened late last year by Elaine Song, owner of dumpling joint Jiaozi! in the Chinatown International District, which closed last year when its lease expired.

-At Meet Fresh, the space feels a bit like a friendly college cafeteria, with lots of blonde wood, white-topped tables and square stools.
+At Meet Fresh, the space feels a bit like a friendly college cafeteria, with lots of blond wood, white-topped tables and square stools.
 Take your place in line, and snag a menu from the checkout counter to look at the pictures of the many dessert offerings, from toppings-laden shaved ices to bowls of warm tofu pudding and red bean soup.

 My cousin and I got the Signature Icy Grass Jelly, 8 Treasures Shaved Ice, Hot Taro Ball #5 and Peanut Tofu Pudding.